AlexandreMorinvil/kaggle-titanic/README.md

 ### Data Files

-The dataset used in this problem include the following file :
+The dataset used in this problem includes the following file :

 - `train.csv`: Training dataset.
 - `test.csv`: Test dataset.